henry-oberholtzer/national-park-api/README.md

 * Notes for development

 Goal:
-* add map using lat/long of park or campground or ???

 * link to book campground (automate?)

 * if user chooses activity/park, saved to local storage (eventually database) - user dashboard